-With this method the total removal efficiency is situated around 95%.
-This means that there won’t be any odour nuisance left for the surroundings, fact that can easily be checked by means of a simple odour measurement or olfactometry.
+With this method the removal efficiency is around 95%.
+Which means that no more odour is released into the environment.
+A fact that can easily be checked by means of a simple odour measurement or olfactometry.